IS-1814 Procurement Card Program

 • Vehicle repairs

-18.5 Items/services to be purchased using the General Activity Account (GAA).
-A separate P-Card may be issued for GAA allowed purchases only.
+17.5 Items/services to be purchased using the General Activity Account (GAA).
+Designated P-Card use may be approved by the Chief Procurement Officer.

 • Animals